 How does it work?

-- The first is by selecting each device with a Chip Select line.
+- Selecting each device with a Chip Select line.
 A separate Chip Select line is required for each device.
 This is the most common way RPi’s currently use SPI.

-- The second is through daisy chaining where each device is connected to the other through its data out to the data in line of the next.
+- Daisy chaining where each device is connected to the other through its data out to the data in line of the next.

 - In point-to-point communication, the SPI interface does not require addressing operations and is full-duplex communication, which is simple and efficient.